 - Venturing a little further north, there are lots of activities in the Fox Cities area.

 - The Building for Kids in Appleton is another amazing Children’s museum.
 The water gallery will mesmerize kids of all ages.
+Make reservation!

 - Continue up to Green Bay and there are stadium tours at Lambeau Field for Packer fans (and of course the Packer Pro Shop).